 LSHTM MSc units: lecturer on core Parasitology/Entomology, core Molecular Biology, Advanced Diagnostic Parasitology (module co-organiser), TMIH.
 Summer project supervisor.
 Tutor

 LSHTM MSc (DBL): tutor for Parasitology (Advanced Unit).

 LSHTM short-courses: DTM&H, DTN and other practical courses.

-Training of visiting scientists, clinicians and BMSs in molecular diagnostics of malaria parasites.
+Training of visiting scientists, clinicians and BMSs in molecular diagnostics.

 Molecular diagnostics and genotyping, LAMP, Pf drug resistance, RDT Pf HRP2/3 deletions - particularly in respect of Plasmodium spp. (malaria), Trypanosoma cruzi (Chagas disease), Acanthamoeba spp.
 (Acanthamoeba keratitis & Leishmania spp. (leishmaniasis).